wiredmatt/smart-pirates/README.md

 ## About

 This is a simple implementation of [storage](https://ethereum.org/en/developers/docs/storage/).
-A blockchain is in esence, a public database, which is the ideal storage medium for a pirate to record their journey, so their tales won't die with themselves deep in the sea
+A blockchain is in esence, a public database, which is the perfect storage medium for pirates to record their journeys, so their tales won't die with themselves deep in the sea

 ## Set up